YavuzBaskurt/Population_Growth_Analysis_of_Banished/README.md

 ## **The Dataset**
 I will collect the data on current population and available food by interacting with a building which lists some important information about the settlement.
 I will repeat that interaction at the start of each in-game year.
 The number of available housing is near impossible to keep track of since new couples in Banished always need to move into an empty house, but I can draw some conclusions from the total number of housing I've built.
 Population in Banished is categorized into two main groups: Adults and children, and it will be important within my dataset to measure them separately.

-  **Number of adults**: The game keeps track of this and I can access it through the aforementioned building.
+  **Number of adults**: The game keeps track of this and I can access it through the building mentioned before.

   **Number of children**: Available in the same way as the number of adults.
 I will need to keep track of this separately to look for any decrease in population caused by a lack of children growing into adults while an aging population sees many deaths.